-Paul Merson suggests Arsenal may need to let Pierre-Emerick Aubameyang leave this summer
+Paul Merson fears Arsenal may be forced to sanction the departure of Pierre-Emerick Aubameyang this summer.

 Aubameyang is out of contract in summer 2021, although the Gunners remain hopeful of persuading the 30-year-old to sign fresh terms.